GeorgeWebDevCy/gn-tsiartas-spin-to-win/README.txt

 == Changelog ==

+= 1.3.2 =
+* Restored the 1.2.0 core, admin, and front-end implementations to remove dynamic spin duration and layout calculations.
+* Removed the PHP audio proxy so empty spin/win settings fall back to the bundled MP3 assets directly.

 = 1.3.1 =
 * Defaulted the spinning and winning audio cues to the bundled `spin.mp3` and `win.mp3` files so each state plays the correct sound.
 * Updated plugin version metadata to 1.3.1 across the codebase and documentation.